eric-unc/520-compiler/README.md

 * Id ::= \[\w**$_**][\w\d]+
 * Literal ::= \d(\d)+ | **true** | **false** | **null**

 The grammar above uses EBNF with some POSIX conventions sprinkled in to make my life easier.
-Whitespace is generally insignificant but there must be spaces between words.
+Whitespace is generally insignificant but there must be spaces between words and so on.

 ## License
 As you can see in the [license file](LICENSE), this project is under the "Unlicense" which effectively releases it into the public domain.
 Basically, do what you want with my code.
 However, I don't recommend using the code for reference for COMP 520; Professor Prins explicitly doesn't allow this, and the particular subset to implement will change year-to-year.
 And of course, you will find it more rewarding to create something by yourself from scratch.